-Deformations due to creep and shrinkage and the concrete modulus of elasticity have been computed using the latest edition of the FDOT's Segmental Bridge Design Criteria.
+Deformations due to creep and shrinkage and the concrete modulus of elasticity have been computed using the FDOT's Structures Manual edition noted in the Plans.
 Obtain the Engineer's approval for method of calculating the above parameters.

 452-8.4.2.2 Temperature Restrictions: Meet the requirements of 453-4 for substrate temperatures, epoxy formulation and thermal controls where precast segments are jointed with epoxy.
 Measure the substrate temperature at the mid-depth of the top slab for box girder sections or 4 inches from the top surface for slabs and other sections.